 Be Love Now: The Path of the HeartHarperOne #ad - Ram dass’s long-awaited Be Love Now is the transformational teaching of a forty year journey to the heart.
 Like deepak chopra’s book of secrets, and jon kabat-zinn’s coming to our senses, the Dalai Lama’s Art of Happiness, Ram Dass’s Be Love Now will serve as a lodestar for anyone seeking to enhance their spiritual awareness and improve their capacity to serve—and love—the world around them.

-Be Love Now: The Path of the Heart #ad - The author of the two-million-copy classic remember, be here now and its influential sequel Still Here, Dass is joined once more by Rameshwar Das—a collaborator from the Love Serve Remember audio recordings—to offer this intimate and inspiring exploration of the human soul.
+The author of the two-million-copy classic remember, be here now and its influential sequel Still Here, Dass is joined once more by Rameshwar Das—a collaborator from the Love Serve Remember audio recordings—to offer this intimate and inspiring exploration of the human soul.

 Walking Each Other Home: Conversations on Loving and DyingSounds True #ad - The body may die, but the soul remains.
 He transmitted to them a simple philosophy: love everyone, tell the truth, and give up attachment to material things.
 They generously share intimate personal experiences and timeless practices, humor, told with courage, and heart, gently exploring every aspect of this journey.